GLASGOW, SCOTLAND 1911

 The site was essentially the same as in 1888 and 1901, along the Kelvin River in Kelvingrove Park, although held on the east end, therefore eschewing use of the Art Gallery and Museum.
 Being Scottish in character had a lot of appeal for the public who attended, although less so within the empire.
 Coupled with chaos on the grounds just days prior to opening day, with unfinished exhibits and roads, the press reports were sketchy at best prior to opening.
 However, once the gates poured in the public, most of that consternation waned.

 Above photo.
 Opening Day scene at the Scottish Exhibition, Glasgow 1911, 1911.
 Courtesy Pinterest.
-Below: Scene in the amusement section.
+Below: Scene in the amusement section of the Scenic Railway built by the Thompson Scenic Railway Company.
 Photos courtesy Souvenir album of the Scottish Exhibition of National History, Art and Industry, Glasgow, 1911, Special Collections, University of Glasgow.

 Buildings were baronial in style and segmented into structures for History (modeled after Falkland Palace and built around remains of the Kelvingrove Mansion), Industry (largest), Art, Electrical, and Engineering, Music, Decorative Arts, and others.
 It was scenic, particularly in Olde Toun across the new Kelvin River bridge north of the Palace of History, which took visitors back to old Scotland.
 It was one of their favorite exhibits.